Tochy112/Tochy112/README.md

 *   🌍  I'm based in Nigeria
 *   ✉️  You can contact me at [ukwuomatochi112@gmail.com](mailto:ukwuomatochi112@gmail.com)
-*   🧠  I'm learning VueJS and Firebase
+*   🧠  I'm learning Nodejs
 *   🤝  I'm open to collaborating on any project
 <h1> Skills
 <br>